mutluyuk/machinemetrics/25-NeuralNetworks.Rmd

 ## Backpropagation

 In 1986, [Rumelhart et al.](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf) found a way to train neural networks with the backpropagation algorithm.
 Today, we would call it a Gradient Descent using reverse-mode autodiff.
 Backpropagation is an algorithm used to train neural networks by adjusting the weights and biases of the network to minimize the cost function.
-TBA

 TBA

 ## Neural Network - More inputs